General Information for Intended Parents

-A traditional surrogate is artificially inseminated with sperm from the intended father or a sperm donor and donates her egg, giving the surrogate a biological link to the child.
+A traditional surrogate is artificially inseminated with sperm from the intended father or a sperm donor and donates her egg, giving the surrogate a genetic link to the child.
 The gestational surrogate is more common.
-In her case the eggs are harvested from the intended mother or egg donor, fertilized with sperm from the intended father or sperm donor, and transferred to the surrogate’s uterus.
-The gestational surrogate has no biological link to the baby.
+In her case the eggs are harvested from the intended mother or egg donor, fertilized with sperm from the intended father or sperm donor and transferred to the surrogate’s uterus.
+The gestational surrogate has no genetic link to the baby.

 Can I work with a surrogate I already know?